Category Archives: Digital Collections

 Pankhurst argued that men had to take the right to vote through war, so why shouldn’t women also resort to violence and destruction?
 And so they did.

-The advertisement to the right is pasted inside a young woman’s scrapbook dated 1900—1905.
+This advertisement for window shades is pasted inside a young woman’s scrapbook dated 1900—1905.
 It contains information on topics such as etiquette, how to manage a household, and how to be a good wife.
 Are we to gather that proper shade cloth is necessary to keep a man happy?

 This may be difficult to believe, but I didn’t set out to write a blog so focused on struggle.
 The reality, however, is that our special collections are full of struggle.
 That’s not all there is, of course, but I’m glad this material is preserved.
 It holds many lessons, some of which we still have yet to learn.